My rating: 4 of 5 stars

 David, in other words, never spoke the killing language of the institutions—law, medicine, psychology, religion—that lead us to evade our full existential responsibility for ourselves.
-Given the totality of the trilogy and of his work, Coetzee is no doubt sympathetic to this Kierkegaardian imperative, but his depiction of how David’s followers literalize his exceptionality with tales of miracles and resurrections is a vulgar understanding—just another dead language—of his true message, which is finally unspeakable.
-Simón tells David before his death, “Philosophy tells us when there is nothing more to say.”
+Given the totality of the trilogy and of his work, Coetzee is no doubt sympathetic to this Kierkegaardian imperative, but his depiction of how David’s followers literalize his exceptionality with tales of miracles and resurrections is just another dead language, a vulgar understanding of his true message, which is finally unspeakable.
+Simón says to David before the boy’s death, “Philosophy tells us when there is nothing more to say.”
 When there is nothing more to say, there are only acts—acts and stories, both of which may have as many meanings as observers, hearers, and readers.

 David’s old teacher, Arroyo, plays music in his honor, and explains his artistic intention to Inés in lines that bear upon the exceedingly spare style of Coetzee’s own novel:

 “In my stumbling way, señora, I try to reveal what has been hidden.
 In such music there is no place for trumpets and drums.”